 Leasburg is a tiny village located in the state of Missouri.
 With a population of 321 people and just one neighborhood, Leasburg is the 460th largest community in Missouri.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Leasburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Leasburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Leasburg are a mix of both white- and blue-collar jobs.
 Overall, Leasburg is a village of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Leasburg who work in healthcare suport services (17.61%), sales jobs (15.09%), and food service (14.47%).

-Leasburg is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Leasburg does not have a public transit system used by locals to get to and from work.

 The citizens of Leasburg have a very low rate of college education: just 9.05% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.